KatariyaVyomesh/brain-tumor-classification-CNN/README.md

 ## Dataset Structure
 Ensure the dataset is structured as follows: brain_tumor_data/ ├── yes/

-# Contains 155 images labeled as "cancer" in JPG format
+-> Contains 155 images labeled as "cancer" in JPG format

 ├── no/
-# Contains 98 images labeled as "no cancer" in JPG format
+->Contains 98 images labeled as "no cancer" in JPG format

 -----------------------------------------------------------------------------------------------
 # Requirements